 3.2.4 Neighborhood Residential District (NR)

-Intent: The Neighborhood Residential District provides for residential infill development surrounding the traditional town center and its logical extensions.
-This district also provides for town-scaled residential development within walking distance (generally ½ mile) of satellite village centers, identified on the Land Development Plan.
+Intent: The Neighborhood Residential District provides for residential infill development around the Town Core, Activity Centers and Mixed-Use Centers and their logical extensions identified in adopted long-range plans. .
 Streets in the Neighborhood Residential District must be interconnected, according to Article 5, Streets, and Urban Open Space provided according to Article 7.
 A range of housing types is encouraged.
-Low-intensity business activity is permitted in mixed-use and commercial buildings at residential scale, according to locational criteria.
+Low-intensity business activity is permitted in mixed-use and commercial buildings at a residential scale, according to locational criteria.
 The intensity to which permitted uses may be built is regulated by the building type which corresponds to the use.

 a) Permitted Uses